-Although many view conveyor belts simply as long lengths of thick black rubber, in reality, manufacturing conveyor belts is a surprisingly complex science.
-Modern-day belts have to cope with an enormous variety of potentially destructive materials, operating conditions. environmental and health & safety factors.
+Although many view conveyor belts simply as long lengths of thick black rubber, in reality manufacturing conveyor belts is a surprisingly complex science.
+Modern belts have to cope with an enormous variety of potentially destructive materials, operating conditions, environmental, and health and safety factors.

-Consequently there are a number of different belt carcass constructions (types of belt) and an even wider range of rubber compounds designed to protect those constructions.
-This includes everything from straight-forward wear & tear, rip and impact damage to exposure to heat, oil, chemicals, ozone & UV, extreme cold and fire.
-And with those differing requirements comes an almost bewildering range of test methods and quality standards.
-In this special feature, I will explain who sets the standards and defines the test methods as well as providing some guidance as to what to look out for when selecting conveyor belts for specific applications.
+Consequently, there are a number of different belt carcass constructions

+(types of belt) and an even wider range of rubber compounds designed to protect those belt carcasses.
+This includes everything from straight forward wear and tear, rip and impact damage, to exposure to heat, oil, chemicals, ozone and ultraviolet (UV), extreme cold, and fire.
+And with those differing requirements comes an almost bewildering range of test methods and guality standards.
+This article will discuss who sets the standards and defines the test methods, as well as providing some guidance as to what to look out for when selecting conveyor belts for specific applications.

-European and International Standards
+European and international standards

-Globally there are a number of different quality organisations who set standards for conveyor belting but the most widely accepted standards (for all types of conveyor belt) are those used in Europe.
-There are EN standards (European Norms), which are maintained by CEN (Committee European de Normalization) and there are ISO standards ISO (International Organization for Standardization).
-Both CEN and ISO are independent, non-governmental organizations.
+Globally, there are a number of different quality organisations who set standards for conveyor belting, but the most widely accepted standards (for all types of conveyor belt) are those used in Europe.
+There are European Norms (EN) standards, which are maintained by Committee European de Normalization (CEN), and there are International Organization for Standardization (ISO) standards.
+Both CEN and ISO are independent, non-governmental organisations.
 They are the world's largest developers of voluntary international standards.
-For example, the ISO membership consists of the quality standards organizations representing 168 countries.
+For example, the ISO membership consists of quality standards organisations representing 168 countries.
 It is common to see the use of the prefix EN ISO, referring to ISO standards that have been adopted in full as the European standard.